azimovmurodjon/NetCoreDynamics/README.md

 ## Stay Connected

-Stay up-to-date with the latest news, updates, and announcements from NetCore Dynamics by following us on [Twitter](https://twitter.com/NetCoreDynamics) and [LinkedIn](https://www.linkedin.com/company/netcore-dynamics).
+Stay up-to-date with the latest news, updates, and announcements from innovancio by following us on [Twitter](https://twitter.com/NetCoreDynamics) and [LinkedIn](https://www.linkedin.com/company/netcore-dynamics).
 Join the conversation using #NetCoreDynamics.

-Thank you for choosing NetCore Dynamics for your software development needs.
+Thank you for choosing innovancio for your software development needs.
 Let's build the future together! 🚀